 Pair what you have learned about color relationships in the first part of this series with the inspiration on COLOURlovers and you’re going to have a failproof palette in a no time.

-If you know the general colors you want in your palette you can use their ‘Hue’ filter to choose up to three different base colors.
+If you have the general colors you think of in your palette you can use their ‘Hue’ filter to choose up to three different base colors.
 For instance, if I continue with the holistic brand from before, I might search palettes that feature blues and greens.